-Rajesh K. Malik, M.D.
+Raiesh K. Malik.
+M.D.

 We entered into an executive employment agreement with Dr. Malik with respect to his service as Chief Medical Officer on July 1, 2014.
 Under the terms of the agreement, Dr. Malik is entitled to an initial annual base salary of \$325,000 and his current base salary is \$346,000.
 Under the agreement, Dr. Malik is eligible to receive an annual bonus of up to 20% of his then-current base salary based on achievement of certain individual and corporate targets in the sole discretion of our board of directors.
 Half of Dr. Malik's bonus is payable in cash, and the other half may be paid in the form of options to purchase shares of our common stock, at the discretion of our board of directors.
 Upon the closing of this offering, Dr. Malik's base salary will be increased to \$375,000 and his target bonus percentage will be increased to 35% of his then-current base salary.
 Pursuant to the agreement, Dr. Malik is entitled to six months of his then-current base salary in the event we terminate his employment without Cause, as defined below, or Dr. Malik terminates his employment with us for Good Reason, as defined below, subject to Dr. Malik's execution of a release satisfactory to us following such termination.
-In addition, Dr. Malik has agreed not to engage in any business competitive with or adverse to our business during his employment with us, and he has agreed not to hold certain positions following termination of his employment with us Dr. Malik has agreed not to solicit our employees, customers, suppliers or vendors, under the terms set forth in his agreement.
+In addition, Dr. Malik has agreed not to engage in any business competitive with or adverse to our business during his employment with us, and he has agreed not to hold certain positions following termination of his employment with us.
+For a 12-month period following termination of his employment with us Dr. Malik has agreed not to solicit our employees, customers, suppliers or vendors, under the terms set forth in his agreement.